showell/elm-py/articles/AboutDict.md

 Dict.fromList [(1,"one"),(2,"two")]
 ~~~

-Note that Elm does not mutate the original list!
+Note that Elm does not mutate the original dict!
 This is a key
 feature of Elm, which promises that once you assign a value to
-the name, that value will never change.
+the name, that value will **never** change.

 Neither language is wrong here; they just make different choices.